 Acne mechanica can occur anywhere on the body where repeated friction takes place.

 Some of the most common areas are the forehead and back, due to tight-fitting hats and backpacks.
 Athletes such as soccer players may develop this acne on their lower legs due to their shin guards; chefs due to wearing hats for long periods of time.

 Acne mechanica vs. other types of acne

-Heat rash most often occurs in hot weather when perspiration is trapped next to the skin.
-It usually appears on the back, neck or chest.
+Acne mechanica can also be confused with heat rash, since both conditions cause a cluster of localized red pimples in mild cases.
+Heat rash most often occurs in hot weather when perspiration is trapped against the skin; it usually appears on the back, neck or chest.

 Causes of Acne Mechanica

 This form of acne is most often associated with athletes, particularly those who wear protective gear for prolonged periods of time, such as football or hockey players.
 However, other activities and situations can also act as triggers.

 Guitarists and marching band drummers can sustain friction on their shoulders as a result of wearing shoulder straps to hold their instruments.
 Similarly, violinists can experience breakouts due to chafing from the violin held against their chin.
 Anyone wearing tight-fitting backpacks pressed against their skin are also at risk of developing this acne.

 Common work-related activities include wearing safety equipment such as a hardhat on a construction site can also cause irritated skin.

 Lastly, everyday clothing such as tight-fitting T-shirts, hats, sweatbands and pants can be the cause for acne mechanica.